mantidproject/conda-recipes/Install.md

 At this moment we only have packages available for the linux-64 architecture.

-First install miniconda from https://docs.conda.io/en/latest/miniconda.html and add it to PATH, and add the `conda-forge` channel
+First install miniconda from https://docs.conda.io/en/latest/miniconda.html and add it to `PATH`, and add the `conda-forge` channel

 ```
 $ conda config --add channels conda-forge